-King Tutankhamun's (Tut) body was slowly removed from his sarcophagus (stone coffin) and face revealed the first time on Sunday, Nov 5th, 85 years after British archaeologist Howard Carter found his treasure-filled tomb.
+King Tutankhamun's (Tut) body was slowly removed from his sarcophagus and face revealed the first time on Sunday, Nov 5th, 85 years after British archaeologist Howard Carter found his treasure-filled tomb.

-Now King Tut lays in a glass case, in Luxor , Egypt, his toothy grin permanently affixed on his black leathery face and hopefully be preserved for many generations to come.
-For read more about King Tut and the "mummy's curse" go to www.fieldmuseum.org/tut.
+Now, King Tut lays in a glass case in Luxor, Egypt, his toothy grin permanently affixed to his black leathery face.
+Hopefully, he will remain preserved for many generations to come.

 Sources: bbc.co.uk, nationalgeographic.com